No sign of Guard Meanie at chow that morning. My 72 hours are up. I anxiously await my phone call and a possible release

 “Hey, bro, you feel up to eatin’?
 You jist bin laying heah and missin’ meal call.”

 My stomach turns over at the thought of food.
 Then hunger conquers my queasiness.
 I’m famished.
 Soon we go off in a group for breakfast.
-The counselor escorting us notices I am coherent.
+The counselor escorting us notices I am on my feet and coherent.

 “Castle.
 Stick around after eating.
 They’ve been waiting for you to come ‘round.”

 It’s almost enough to kill my appetite.
-But I hadn’t eaten in three days.
+But I haven’t eaten in three days.
 I devour the oatmeal and toast breakfast.

 I’m taken to an office, where a Mr. Downs interviews me.
-It starts out easy, with him assuring me that my folks have been told where I am and that they can see me later that day.
+He starts out easy, assuring me that my folks have been told where I am and that they can see me later that day.
 That is hardly reassuring news.
 Then he starts interrogating me about my drug use.
 I deny being a drug user, just admitting to smoking pot.